tigerkelly/KioskTiger/README.md

 For the RPi 4 SBC use the Raspian 64 bit OS.
 You can find many online tutorials on how to install it.

 Once installed you can use the following command to disable the X11 and Wayland GUI interface.
+Only needed if you choose an OS with X11 or Wayland installed.

 	sudo raspi-config